H. Radclyffe Roberts: Research

 He got his doctorate from the University of Pennsylvania in 1941, where he studied under Clarence Erwin McClung; Morgan Hebard at the ANSP also encouraged his study of grasshoppers.
 His dissertation, A Comparative Study of the Subfamilies of the Acrididae (Orthoptera) Primarily on the Basis of Their Phallic Structures, was published in Proceedings of the Academy of Natural Sciences of Philadelphia.
 This work was among the first to make use of the male phallic complex in grasshopper taxonomy beyond species-level analysis; this analysis divided grasshoppers into two groups based on the morphology of the ejaculatory sac.
 It remains one of the most important works on the skeletal system and sclerites of grasshopper phalluses.

 Roberts volunteered with the U.S. Army during World War II, joining the Medical Entomological Department.
 He became a Major serving with the Malaria Survey Unit in the Philippines and New Guinea.
 In 1943, Edward S. Ross and Roberts published The Mosquito Atlas in two volumes.
 The American Entomological Society published the volumes, which the U.S. War Department distributed in loose leaf.
 Roberts and Ross began working on this publication at the headquarters of the 8th Service Command in Texas and finished writing it at the U.S. National Museum.
 The entomologist Robert Matheson wrote in a review for The Quarterly Review of Biology that it "should be a great help in the identification of the species" and praised the illustrations.
 It was important to those fighting malaria during World War II and helped saved thousands of lives.

 In 1966 and 1967 Roberts went to Costa Rica to collect arboreal grasshoppers.
 In order to get the grasshoppers down from the trees he invented a machine to shoot insecticide into the canopy and then dead insects would fall to plastic tarps on the ground.
 A parachute was launched into the treetops, and then an "insect bomb" was hoisted up to the parachute using pulleys.
 He tested this procedure on trees near his home in Bryn Mawr, Pennsylvania, before his trip.
 The Philadelphia Inquirer discussed this as "one of his more colorful experiments" in its obituary for him.
 Roberts made field expeditions to Argentina, Bolivia, Brazil, and Venezuela in 1976 and 1981.
 He deposited many specimens he collected in these trips in South American museums including La Plata Museum and the National Museum of Brazil.
+A 1978 catalogue of the ANSP included 35 holotypes for taxa which Roberts had described.
 Roberts' papers on Orthoptera were published over the span of 1937 to 1992; fifty-four of the grasshopper species he described remained valid names as of 2009.

 Learned societies Roberts belonged to included: the Entomological Society of America, the American Ornithologists' Union, the American Society of Mammalogists, the American Association for the Advancement of Science, the American Society of Zoologists, and the American Entomological Society.
+The Pan American Acridological Society gave Roberts an honorary membership in 1981.
 He was also in Sigma Xi.